Daniela-Martinezz/DanisDeli/README.md

 ## Overview

 This Java-based Sandwich Shop application simulates a virtual sandwich store where customers can customize sandwiches, drinks, and chips.
-The app allows users to build their own sandwiches with various bread types, sizes, meats, cheeses, toppings, and sauces, or select from pre-configured "Signature Sandwiches."
+The app allows users to build their own sandwiches with various bread types, sizes, meats, cheeses, toppings, and sauces.
 It then calculates the order's total cost and generates a formatted receipt.

 ## Features